codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

 | **Support**             | *Introduced:*       | 1                                 |
 +-------------------------+---------------------+-----------------------------------+

-This parameter defines whether or not updates made in the current session replicate to the cluster and whether the node applies transactions it receives from the cluster.
+This parameter defines whether or not updates made in the current session replicate to the cluster.
 It does not cause the node to leave the cluster and the node continues to communicate with other nodes.
 Additionally, it is a session variable.
 Defining it through the ``SET GLOBAL`` syntax also affects future sessions.

 .. code-block:: mysql